 Warranty on the Toshiba Canvio Advance

-I hope you enjoyed my article 'Toshiba Canvio Advance for Mac, the view from a Mac User'.
-As a Mac user I find this external hard drive capable and up to the task of storing files, music, photos and your Mac’s backups and I hope you do to.
+As a Mac user I find the Toshiba Canvio Advance capable.
+And up to the task of storing files, music, photos and your Mac’s backups.
+I hope you do to.